Motorcycle Safety Tips

 - Maintain a safe distance: In order to respond to hazards or changing road conditions, motorcyclists often need to slow down or change position within a lane.
 If you follow too closely, you may end up causing a dangerous rear-end collision.

 - Yield appropriately: Remember, a motorcycle is a vehicle, just as much as a car or truck.
-You need to yield to an oncoming bike in the same way you'd yield to an oncoming car.
+You should yield to an oncoming bike in the same way you’d yield to an oncoming car.
 Too many bikers are injured when a car turns left in front of them.

 - Look before you open: "Dooring" is another common cause of motorcycle wrecks.
 Before opening a car door into traffic, check twice to make sure there are no motorcycles coming.